Go to Thomas Baker Paintings Home Page

 For example, there are times when you can't get the effect you want by blending wet-into-wet.
 You may, for instance, want to add a pure bright white highlight onto a face or figure, but you find that the bright paint becomes dulled somewhat when mixed into the wet paint already on the canvas.
 In that case, you have to let the paint on the canvas dry overnight (or however long it takes) before adding the highlight.
 Or, to take another common situation: when painting hair, you stroke in the basic mid-tone color (as though combing the hair with the paintbrush), and then stroke in lighter and darker tones so that they blend smoothly and realistically into it.
 But finally, when you try to add in the lightest, brightest tones, in places where the light hits the hair most strongly, you may find once again that these highlights get blended into the wet undertones and become dulled down.
 Here again the solution to the problem is to let the paint that's already on the canvas dry, so that when you stroke in the highlights, they are only added on top of, not blended into, the previous layer of paint, and the new paint remains pure and bright.
 But this is the sort of thing that you learn by doing.

 Also, since many oil paint colors are semi-transparent, you can create very nice effects by building up layers of oil paint, letting each layer dry before adding the next one.
 Even if you do essentially the same thing on each new layer that you did on the previous ones, every layer that you add gives depth and richness to the colors in the painting.
-This must have been the technique used by many historic portrait painters, since we know from the writings of participants and witnesses that these portraits often took many sittings to produce (John Sargent needed sixty sittings to get one portrait of two children right), and the paint must have at least partially dried between sittings.
-If the painter was working wet-into-wet, as you must do to create realistic flesh tones, then each sitting must have required a new layer, and thus the finished painting probably had many layers.
+This must have been the technique used by many historic portrait painters, since we know from the writings of participants and witnesses that these portraits often took many sittings to produce (John Sargent needed over eighty sittings to get one portrait of two children right), and the paint must have at least partially dried between sittings.
+If the painter was working wet-into-wet, as you must do to create realistic flesh tones without glazing, then each sitting must have required a new layer, and thus the finished painting probably had many layers.
 This explains the richness of the color in many old portraits--you're looking through several, if not many, layers of semi-transparent paint.

 This page is under construction, with more information to come, and others pages will be added as well, so check back occasionally for additions.
 If you have specific questions about oil painting, contact me.